 Limit your exposure to negativity

 Yes, I'm talking about the news.
 Media.
 Twitter.
 Anything that involves negativity.
 But what about being engaged in current affairs, I hear you say?
 As a journalist/writer, whatever you want to call it, I spent many years starting each day with the Today programme on Radio4.
 I felt it was my duty.
 Then I'd go to work, often feeling down, with no idea why.

 Until I read this article by Rolf Dobelli that said the news was bad for us and giving up reading it will make us happier.
 An interesting concept and one I adopted.
-I'm not completely out of the loop.
+I'm not entirely out of the loop.
 I catch up now and again.
-It's just that most mornings now begin with some Cuban salsa music or something equally cheery and a little dance around the kitchen.
+It's just that most mornings begin with some Cuban salsa music or something equally cheery and a little dance around the kitchen.

 Speaking of Twitter, I have a love/hate relationship with the platform.
 It used to be far cheerier, back in the day.
 Now, it can feel quite toxic.
-But with many great friendships on there, it still remains my favourite social media channel.
+But with many great friendships on there, it remains my favourite social media channel.

 To have a healthy relationship with Twitter, I do two things.
 First, I limit myself to the platform via the desktop during working hours.

-Secondly, if there's someone who raises my anxiety.
-It could be anyone at all.
+Secondly, if there's someone who raises my anxiety, it could be anyone at all.
 A ranter.
 A complainer.
 Someone who shares negative things.
 I mute them.
-I purposefully remove them from my feed and I never need to worry about them again.
-Plus by muting them, they'll never know – it's a double win.
+I purposefully remove them from my feed, and I never need to worry about them again.
+Plus by "muting" them, they'll never know – it's a double win.
 I don't get anxious, worrying about unfollowing someone or blocking them.
 I just innocently 'mute' toxic or negative people to keep Twitter full of lighthearted, genuine and happy updates.